 ‘I don’t really—’ Ravi began, but he was cut off.

-‘I do!’ the painter said, straining his neck out from behind the stranger.
+‘I do!’
+The painter strained his neck out from behind the stranger.
 ‘There’s a lot I want to try.
 I’ve looked for it for as long as I can remember, spent years dreaming what I would do with it!’

 ‘Profitable?’ the interviewer, Ms. Dixit, laughed.
 ‘You do realise, this technology is illegal!’

 ‘I know,’ the painter said, and Ravi almost sensed a glee in his tone.
 ‘But I’m sure it can be put to better use than gathering dust in this secret room.
 That too, without any more risk than having it here.
 Like I said, give me two weeks.
 You won’t regret it!’